Olympic Corrections Center (OCC)

 Superintendent

-Scott Speer is the interim Superintendent for Olympic Corrections Center (OCC).
-Scott began his career with the department in 1987 at McNeil Island Corrections Center as a Correctional Officer.
-He was an active member of the MICC Emergency Response Team and contributed to staff development by facilitating Control Tactics and First Aid classes.
-He promoted to a Correctional Sergeant in 1992 at OCC and has worked through the ranks of Correctional Unit Supervisor, Correctional Lieutenant, and promoting to Correctional Program Manager in 2018.
+Scott Speer began his career with the department in 1987 at McNeil Island Corrections Center as a Correctional Officer, where he worked in the segregation unit and was an active member of the McNeil Island Corrections Center (MICC) Emergency Response Team.
+Scott contributed to staff development by facilitating Control Tactics and First Aid classes.
+He promoted to a Correctional Sergeant in 1992 at Olympic Corrections Center and has worked through the ranks of Correctional Unit Supervisor, Correctional Lieutenant, and was promoted to Correctional Program Manager in 2018.
+Scott has served as the Interim Superintendent for the past eight months.
+During this time, he has reestablished programs, security routines and community relationships.

-Scott has been a long-standing member of the statewide Emergency Management Committee, participating and leading Critical Incident Reviews and Emergency Management audits.
-Scott was also an original member of the Statewide Security Advisory Committee and established OCC’s accountability and safety/security process.
+Throughout his 35-year career in corrections, Scott has led many committees, projects and teams.
+He has been a long-standing member of the statewide Emergency Management Committee, participating and leading Critical Incident Reviews and Emergency Management audits.
+Scott was also an original member of the Statewide Security Advisory Committee and established the facility’s accountability and current safety security process.
+Scott has served as the Facility Incident Commander, managing much of the facility’s response to COVID-19, since 2020.